 Finding: The site is 15.91 acres in size so 48 trees over 11-inch DBH in good condition are required to be retained.
-The proposed preservation includes 59 trees over 11-inch DBH in good condition within the grove along Highway 26 and park tract to be retained.
+The proposed preservation includes 48 trees over 11-inch DBH in good condition within the grove along Highway 26 to be retained.
 This criterion is met.

-2. Retained trees can be located anywhere on the site at the landowner's discretion before the harvest begins.
+2. Retained trees can be located anywhere on the site at the landowners discretion before the harvest begins.
 Clusters of trees are encouraged.

 Finding: The retained trees are clustered within the grove of trees along Highway 26.
-Clusters of trees will also be retained within the park tract.
 This criterion is met.